Grey literature is generally material not published commercially or indexed by major databases.

 Use the search engines below to search keywords across many IGO (inter-governmental organization) or NGO (non-governmental organization) websites.
 For example, a single search for "microfinance" using the Union of International Associations IGO search will find reports and research on this topic from USAID, World Bank, Asian Development Bank, and many more.

-When using the NGO search or other custom Google search, you can apply the methods from the Google Searching section to create complex queries.
+When using these searches or other custom Google searches, you can apply the methods from the Google Searching section to create complex queries.
 Google does not offer the same kind of control as the subscription databases do, but these tips can help you build searches that approximately correspond with your database searches.

 The Deep Web, also known as the Invisible Web, is a portion of the web not reached by standard search engines, such as Google and Bing.
 Less than 10% of the web is indexed by search engines, with the remaining 90% of web content called the Deep Web.
 It is estimated to be 2-500x bigger than the visible web.

 Here are some general resources to search the Deep Web: